Azure/Copilot-For-Security/Logic Apps/Get-CfS-Risky-Incidents-Report/Readme.md

-# Tutorial: Generate Copilot for Security Risky Incident Reports
+# Tutorial: Generate Security Copilot Risky Incident Reports

 Intent: As a SecOps Analyst or Manager, I want to automatically create detailed incident reports summazrizing critical investigation tasks and evidence for the riskiest incidents in my organization.